TalTech-HPC-Centre/taltech-hpc-docs/docs/software/multiwfn.md

 srun -n 4 Multiwfn job.log
 ```

-To exit interactive mode press `q` key.
+To exit interactive mode, press the `q` key.

-For jobs connected to electron density analysis especially in large systems it is recommended to run [multiwfn.slurm](/software/attachments/multiwfn.slurm) batch script with pre-prepared responses.
-Below is shown slurm script for Critical Points (CPs) search using job.wfn:
+For jobs connected to electron density analysis, especially in large systems, it is recommended to run the [multiwfn.slurm](/software/attachments/multiwfn.slurm) batch script with pre-prepared responses.
+Below is a slurm script for Critical Points (CPs) search using job.wfn:

 ```sh
 #!/bin/bash